 If the program is And the expenses are Then the expense is

-ALTCS 2 op 1 o o 1 o 11, Not allowed as a deduction from gross self-employment
+ALTCS 2 op 1 o o 1 o 1 o 1 o 1 o 1 Not allowed as a deduction from gross self-employment

 SSI-MAO Federal, state, or local income tax payments; income.

 MSP moomo tax paymonto,

 AHCCCS FTW Entertainment expenses;

 Adult Allowed as a deduction from gross self-employment

 Caretaker Relative · ' income.

 Pregnant Woman Cost of purchasing

 Child capital equipment;

 KidsCare Payments on the principal of loans; and

 Carryover of previous year's losses.